symbol 1 that helps you better describe any item of your organizational system. They allow you to group and find items that have common characteristics.

-You can use them to define contexts or, simply, to better classify your stuff:
+You can use them to define contexts or just to classify your things better.

-The definition of these contexts are totally dependent on your lifestyle, but some of the most common are
+The definition of your contexts is totally dependent on your lifestyle, but some of the most common are

 #errands.
 Here is a more advanced guide on the use of contexts: GTD Contexts — Theoretical & Practical Guide.

 When you are in the Engage stage, you just have to think about what context you are in, filter the Next Actions that you have in that context, and choose the next action you should be doing among them.

 The Reference Material list does not contain actions but information that you want to keep because it is useful or interesting.
 In the same way, the Someday/Maybe list can contain a great variety of things, from actions not yet committed to ideas or things that you would like to do in the future.

 Over time, these two lists tend to grow a lot, so it is convenient to use tags to classify their items.
 This way you can look for all similar items when necessary.